Germany A home game

 Wintershall Dea’s roots lie in Germany.
-The company has been active there for more than eight decades.
-It currently produces from 15 oil fields and around 40 gas fields.
+The company has been active there for more than 100 years.
+It currently produces from 16 oil fields and around 40 gas fields.
 Production in Germany is challenging and often only possible at considerable extra cost and effort.
 That is why production there – with its very high safety and environmental standards – enhances the company’s technological expertise.
 Its two headquarters are also located in Germany: in Kassel and Hamburg.

 The Mittelplate field is located in the Wadden Sea.
 It is Germany’s largest oil field and also produces more oil than any other in the country.
 Wintershall Dea is the sole shareholder.
 An artificial drilling and production island was constructed seven kilometres off Friedrichskoog to enable production, while strict environmental and safety standards were developed.
-Mittelplate is one of the main pillars of crude oil production in Germany: More than 35 million tons of oil have been produced from the field and it is estimated a further 20 to 25 million tons can be recovered.
+Mittelplate is one of the main pillars of crude oil production in Germany: More than 40 million tonnes of oil have been produced from the field.

 Emlichheim – A reliable source for more than 70 years